Erich Redman

-Erich Redman (born 1964) is a Russian-born German actor working primarily in English-language feature films.
-He appeared in United 93 and the BBC comedy series TLC (TV Series).
+Erich Redekopp (10 July 1964 – 10 August 2025) was a Russian-born German actor, working primarily in English-language feature films.
+He appeared in United 93 and the BBC comedy series tlc.
 Other appearances include Saving Private Ryan, U-571 and The Illusionist and Allies.

+Redman died on 10 August 2025 in England, at the age of 61.
+He was interred at Twickenham Cemetery.